sonata-project/ecommerce/docs/reference/bundles/product.rst

 ============

 The SonataProductBundle basically manages the Product-related entities & managers, offers AdminBundle integration and provides a basic controller and basic views to display the products.

+You may get more details about the architecture here: :doc:`../architecture/product`.

 It offers a console command to easily generate a new product type in your application: